mrkjesus2/Mobile-Portfolio/README.md

 Download the zip file and extract to a folder of your choosing.
 Src has all of the source files and dist is the build folder.
 There are a few gulp commands that you can use to make your life easier:

- * gulp - run a webserver, open the page, and watch/lint JS, CSS, HTMl on save
+ * gulp - run a webserver, open the page, and watch/lint JS, CSS, HTML on save
  * gulp build - optimize HTML, CSS, JS, and images and place in dist folder
- * gulp speed - run a pagespeed insights test in the command line (update the LINK constant in gulpfile.js with the link to your site)
+ * gulp speed - run a pagespeed insights test in the command line (update the LINK constant in gulpfile.js with the url to your site)